eventflow/Documentation/Documentation/ReadStores.rst

 required to have the ``MsSqlReadModelIdentityColumn`` attribute.
 This will be used to store the read model ID.

-You should also create a ``int`` column that has the ``MsSqlReadModelVersionColumn`` attribute to tell EventFlow which column is used to store the read model version in.
+You should also create an ``int`` column that has the ``MsSqlReadModelVersionColumn`` attribute to tell EventFlow which column the read model version is stored in.

 ..
 IMPORTANT::